alvindcaesar/billplz-for-cf7/README.md

 ### Changelog

-#### 1.2 - March 30, 2023
+#### 1.2.0 - January 07, 2024
-* New: Added option to send email confirmation on payment success.
+* New: Added the option to send email confirmation on payment success.
-* New: Added ability to select multiple forms as payment forms.
+* New: Enabled the ability to select multiple forms as payment forms.
+* New: Introduced the new `bcf7_payment_success` action hook.
-* Improvement: Codebase refactoring for better organization.
+* Improvement: Refactored codebase for better organization.

 #### 1.0.2 - December 24, 2022
 * New: Display current mode status (Live / Test) on the dashboard's admin bar.